 (4) The customer is free at any time within the term of the agreement to upgrade to a higher-priced service package, in as far as this is connected with an increase in his/its payment obligation.
 If this is not the case, the upgrade can only be effected with the agreement of the Provider.
-Changing to a lower-priced service package is possible on expiry of the term of the agreement.
+Changing to a lower-priced service package or a reduction in agents is possible on expiry of the term of the agreement.
 A new agreement term does not commence with a change to a different service package.

 (1) The Provider is liable for the availability of Zammad within the contractually agreed scope.

 (2) The Provider will rectify any errors or the (partial) failure of Zammad of which it is notified within a reasonable period.
 The parties mutually agree to classify any errors that occur as errors that prevent operation, errors that handicap operation or as other errors.
 If the parties are unable to come to a mutual agreement, the Provider will decide on the classification taking reasonable account of the interests of the customer.
 The following response and recovery times apply depending on the classification of an error:

 (a) Errors that prevent operation: response time: 8 hours / recovery time: 24 hours